Nike's 'Tanjun' Was The Bestselling Shoe Of 2018; Mid-Market Footwear Dominates Top 10 (NYSE:NKE)

 A new entrant in the top 10 list this year, the Air Max 270 was initially released in early 2018.

-“Mostly because it is a $170 shoe ... shoes at that price point don’t need a huge incresae in units to make the list," Powell said.
+“Mostly because it is a $170 shoe ... shoes at that price point don’t need a huge increase in units to make the list," Powell said.
 "To some extent, it speaks to adidas' weakness in the marketplace, because they haven't had any shoes to replace their big sellers, and that seems to help Nike by default.”

 No 3: Converse Chuck Taylor Ox Low